 8. Describe the chemical evolution of Universe & scientific theories relating to the origin of life.

 9. Provide an annotated time scale of the history of life on Earth.

-On campus Fall only.
+On campus occasionally in the Fall.
 Online Spring and Summer.
 Lecture + lab.
 4 units.
 The online BIOL 120 is one of the few classes where both lecture and lab are online.

 Instructors: Jennifer Maupin (on campus) and Larry Friesen (online).

 The on campus BIOL 120 class provides an introduction to the natural history of the Santa Barbara area.
 Through lectures, labs, and field trips, students explore this area as naturalists, examining plant and animal communities, ecological interactions, and physical influences on ecosystems.
 The online BIOL 120 labs focus on the concepts covered in the online lecture and not on the physical characteristics of one local area.
 Sample syllabus for the on campus class.